-Dr. Judy Mier-Chairez is a postdoctoral associate who has worked with children, adolescents, and adults presenting with a broad range of difficulties, with emphasis on anxiety and related disorders.
+Dr. Judy Mier-Chairez is a licensed clinical psychologist who has worked with children, adolescents, and adults presenting with a broad range of difficulties, with emphasis on anxiety and related disorders.
 Dr. Mier-Chairez is bilingual, with native fluency in English and Spanish, and is passionate about making psychological services accessible to those with different language backgrounds.
 Her research has been in cultural factors related to anxiety disorders and she co-authored a book chapter adapting OCD treatment for work with Latinx individuals.

 Dr. Mier-Chairez received a Bachelors degree in Psychology from the University of Colorado and her Masters of Science and Doctoral degrees in Clinical Psychology from the University of Louisville.
 She completed her predoctoral internship at the University of Texas Health San Antonio.
 She has worked in many different settings including a refugee health center, a primary care clinic, and a community mental health center.

-In her free time, Dr. Mier-Chairez enjoys reading and listening to murder mysteries, watching football (or whatever sport is on tv!), and playing with her 3-year-old Boxer, Bailey Ray.
+In her free time, Dr. Mier-Chairez enjoys reading and listening to murder mysteries, watching football (or whatever sport is on tv!), and playing with her 4-year-old Boxer, Bailey Ray.

 NOTE: Dr. Mier-Chairez is not currently accepting new clients.

 What Her Colleagues Say About Her: Intelligent, Direct, Competent, Focused, Vibrant, Kind, Steadfast